hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/epistles_fourth_series/865_009_diwanji_saheb.md

 Kindly tell your noble brother to excuse my promise-breaking as I have got here some Sanskrit books and help, too, to read, which I do not hope to get elsewhere, and am anxious to finish them.
-Yesterday I saw your friend Mr. Manahsukharam who has lodged a Sannyâsin friend with him.
+Yesterday I saw your friend Mr. Manahsukharam who has lodged a Sannyāsin friend with him.
 He is very kind to me and so is his son.

 After remaining here for 15 to 20 days I would proceed toward